avanich28/Landing-Page/README.md

 # landing-page
-Creating first webpage by using Flexbox
+Create first webpage by using Flexbox